 The winds of change blew and I moved back up North.
 But the muse of the metal kept calling, and so I went about the task of gathering tools and raw materials.
 At first I had very little of both, but it’s impressive what can be done with very little when the drive is there.
 Word of mouth spread and I found an audience for my work - and more tools and raw materials.
 Over 15 years later I’m still banging metal.
 And I feel lucky every time I pick up a hammer.

 Columbus has a thriving art community.
-This has allowed both my husband and I to creatively explore beyond the traditional expressions of our media.
-(Learn more about Sean's work below.)
-Our work can be seen in exhibits around town or in our gallery space located in the Franklinton Arts District.
+This has me to creatively explore beyond the traditional expressions of my medium.
+My work can be seen in exhibits around town or in my gallery space located in the Franklinton Arts District.
 You can also join me for a class at 400 West Rich, an artist's community in Franklinton.

 Society of North American Goldsmith